-Scott Perry, president of Legalett Inc., based in Long Sault, Ont. and the North American distributor, says the cost saved by not building a basement in a 1,000-sq.-ft. house can cover the cost of a 500-sq.-ft. surface addition, creating "daylight storage" space and many of the other functions normally found in basements.
+Scott Perry, president of Legalett Inc., based in Long Sault, Ont. and the North American distributor, says the cost saved by not building a basement in a 1,000-square-foot house can cover the cost of a 500-square-foot surface addition, creating "daylight storage" space and many of the other functions normally found in basements.

 It is set on a bed of gravel covered by six inches of polystyrene insulation.
-The operative part is an eight-inch concrete slab embedded with four-inch hot air or hot water heating ducts and coils which produce warm floors and even temperatures.
+The operative part is a five to eight-inch concrete slab embedded with two or four-inch hot air pipes and an electric or water coil which produce warm floors and even temperatures.
 No need for a furnace.
-All that's needed is space for a hot water heater, nor is there any wasted energy, says Wayga.
+All that's needed is space for a hot water heater which is required anyway, nor is there any wasted energy, says Wyga.